BillyFletcher99/Weather-Channel-API/README.md

 ![new york](https://user-images.githubusercontent.com/105595889/177414373-1628bd62-e117-49d3-8b58-2bce9dfed502.png)

 Here is an example of it now showing New York as well.
 It's going to take a little more time to get the 5-day forcast, as i am having troubles with that, but for my first time implementing an API I'm somewhat happy with the result.

+THIS ASSIGNMENT HAS NOT BEEN COMPLETED, I am missing the 5 day forecast.
+I unfortunately got wrapped up in the group project.